Oregon Zoo: Borneo Elephants

 Oregon Zoo’s Care and Conservation of Borneo Elephants program supports projects in Sabah, Malaysia, to reduce human-wildlife conflict, create safe travel corridors for elephants and other wildlife in degraded landscapes and provide care for injured or orphaned elephants.
 The Zoo partners with Seratu Aatai to promote co-existence between people and elephants through research and educational outreach to local communities, government agencies, the palm oil industry and academics.

 In 2015 the Woodland Park Zoo, Houston Zoo, Oregon Zoo and HUTAN-KOCP founded the “Borneo Elephant Zoo Alliance” with the goal of ensuring long-term survival of the Bornean elephant in the wild.
 The alliance focuses on enhancing scientific knowledge of elephant ecology and conservation status and reducing human-animal conflict in the Kinabatangan River area through community outreach, public policy, and use of technology.
 In recent years, Oregon Zoo’s work with HUTAN-KOCP has focused primarily on forest preservation and reforestation for the benefit of both elephants and orangutans.

+Pygmy Rabbits

+The Pygmy rabbit is the smallest native rabbit in North America, principally found in the Great Basin.
+There is a small isolated population in the Columbia basin in eastern Washington state, which was formally listed as severely endangered in 2003.
+At the request of US Fish and Wildlife Service and Washington Department of Fish and Wildlife, the Oregon Zoo partnered with Washington State University, Northwest Trek Wildlife Park and others to develop a breeding and rescue plan from 2002 -2012.
+Sixteen remaining rabbits were brought into captivity.
+To increase genetic diversity and the chances of survival, this small population was crossbred with pygmy rabbits from the larger populations in Idaho and Nevada.
+When the captive breeding program was closed in 2012, approximately 90 rabbits had been raised and released, into semi-wild and protected areas.

+Ongoing monitoring by WDFW has shown encouraging signs that a self sustaining population may eventually survive, but the pygmy rabbit remains threatened by the conversion of its native sagebrush habitat to agriculture.
+About 50% of the breeding populations were lost in the Sutherland Canyon fire of 2018 and the Pearl Hill fires in 2020.
+A vaccination program has been started to protect them from a viral rabbit hemorrhagic disease which has emerged in neighboring states.